End of Summer (1995 film)

-End of Summer is a 1995 romantic drama film directed by Linda Yellen.
+End of Summer is a 1995 American romantic drama film directed by Linda Yellen.
 It stars Jacqueline Bisset and Peter Weller and was first broadcast on Showtime.
 It received a limited theatrical release in 1997.

 Plot

 Christine (Bisset) is a wealthy aristocrat in 1890s New York City.
 She is a spinster that unexpectedly gets another shot at love, although the opportunity is threatened by her false pride and puritanical social views.